eglenn-dev/personal-site/README.md

 Feel free to submit issues or pull requests if you have any suggestions or improvements.

-&copy; 2025 Ethan Glenn.
+Copyright &copy; 2025 Ethan Glenn.
 All rights reserved.